MakeSchool/iOS8-Notes/README.md

 When Xcode creates the `NotesListTableViewController` it uses a template for `UITableViewController` subclasses that comes with a lot of comments and placeholder code.

 The `UITableView` is a very important component on the iOS platform, basically every scrollable list of items (e.g. messages, email) is implemented using `UITableView`. `UITableView` declares two protocols `UITableViewDataSource` and `UITableViewDelegate`.
-The data source protocol is used by the table view to determine the content it needs to display, the delegate protocol is used to inform another class about cells that have been selected and to provide an interface for modifying the table view behaviour.
+The data source protocol is used by the table view to determine the content it needs to display, the delegate protocol is used to inform another class about cells that have been selected and to provide an interface for modifying the table view behavior.

 The `UITableViewController` creates a `UITableView` and sets itself as the delegate and the data source of the table view.
 If you were to create a `ViewController` that has a table view and **does not** inherit from `UITableViewController` you would have to set up the data source and the delegate of your table view yourself.